 The types of mortgages range from light refurbishment, heavy refurbishment and property development finance for new build houses.

-If you intend to complete works to a property and need funding, then Fox Davidson are a leading independent UK mortgage broker with access to first and second charge lenders in the UK.
+If you intend to complete works to a property and need funding, then Fox Davidson are a leading across the market UK mortgage broker with access to lenders across the UK market.
 Do call or email to find out more.
-We can work by phone and email or why not drop in to one of our offices in Bristol, Bath or London.
+We can work by phone and email or why not drop in to one of our offices in Bristol, Bath, Exeter or London.